 On YouTube, people are searching for how to do all kinds of things!
 Being there to show them how is an easy way to showcase your expertise and get discovered by potential customers or new subscribers.

 Share the answer to a frequently asked question in your domain.
-For instance, here’s a video that answers the question “how should I price my house?” that might be posted by a real estate agent.
+For instance, here’s a video that answers the question “How should I price my house?” that might be posted by a real estate agent.
 Make a list of the questions you hear the most about your industry or yourself and answer them in video form.

 If it’s sales your after, we’ve compiled some YouTube video ideas for you.
 The videos in the sections above are mostly focused on creating videos that’ll make it more likely for you to get discovered by people that haven’t already heard of you.

 It’s not uncommon for consumers to head over to YouTube to search for more information or reviews when making purchase decisions.
-Sharing a video on your channel that dives into details about a product is a good way to provide these potential customers with more information and help them decide to buy with you.
+Sharing a video on your channel that dives into details about a product is a good way to provide these potential customers with more information and help them decide to buy from you.

 To give a broad overview of your offerings to potential customers looking for you on YouTube, create a video that showcases your full collection of products or a new collection.
-A portfolio video is also a nice option for artists or craftsmen to show off their work.
+A portfolio video is also a nice option for artists or craftspeople to show off their work.

-85% of consumers turn to online reviews to determine whether a local business is reputable.
+Many consumers turn to online reviews to determine whether a local business is reputable.
 Video testimonials are a great way to bring positive online reviews directly to your potential customers.
 Highlighting customer stories is a fantastic tool for building trust.
 Plus, seeing that other people have been successful with your business in the past will make new customers more likely to decide to do business with you in the future.